Loading...

 State Jurisprudence Exam Required

-Washington State Jurisprudence Examination (must pass with 100% score within first full CE reporting period after initial licensure)
+Washington State Jurisprudence examination with a score of 100 percent within the first full continuing education reporting period after initial licensure

 Additional Requirements